 Swalwell Primary School seeks to ensure that all its pupils receive a full-time education which maximises opportunities for each pupil to realise his/her true potential.
 The school will strive to provide a welcoming, caring environment, whereby each member of the school community feels wanted and secure.
 All school staff will work with pupils and their families to ensure each pupil attends school regularly and punctually.

-We will establish an effective system of incentives and rewards that acknowledges the efforts of pupils to improve their attendance and timekeeping and will challenge the behaviour of those pupils and parents who give low priority to attendance and punctuality.
+We have effective systems of incentives and rewards that acknowledges the efforts of pupils to improve their attendance and timekeeping and will challenge the behaviour of those pupils and parents who give low priority to attendance and punctuality.

 What is expected of pupils?

 Starting from November 22 we have a Walking Bus for pupils.
 Staff will pick up children from their home address and walk them to school every day.
 If you feel you sometimes struggle to get your child to school on time and feel your family could benefit from this support, please contact the school office.

 Research shows that missing school impacts on a child’s attainment levels and seriously affects his/her longer term life opportunities.
 The link between attendance and achievement is strong, and high levels of attendance at school should be a right for each child.
 A child who has 10 days holiday each year of his/her school life (and who has the normal amount of illness) will miss a full year of their education by the time they leave school.

 From 1st September 2013, the Education (Pupil Registration) (England) (Amendment) Regulations 2013 change the previous rules about term-time holidays.

 The 2013 regulations remove the provision for head teachers to grant up to 10 days absence in any school year for the purposes of a family holiday where there were special circumstances.
 Instead, the amendments specify that head teachers may not now grant any leave of absence during term time unless there are ‘exceptional circumstances’.